Afghan War Glossary

 ONS.
 Operational Needs Statement.

 ONSC.
-The Afghan Office of National Security Council.
+The Afghan Office of the National Security Council.

 O/O. On Order.